Where are you flying from?

 Flights, the bundle, and where the best value sits

-The flight is the line operators cannot quote, and it swings the all-in number by hundreds depending on where you fly from and when.
+Everything above is land-only, and the fare you bolt onto it is the single line that can move your total by hundreds in either direction.
+Portugal gives you three front doors, and picking the wrong one costs you a day.
 Lisbon (LIS) is the default gateway with the best connections; Porto (OPO) is the smarter arrival for anything Douro-focused, saving the three-hour train down; Faro (FAO) only really makes sense for an Algarve week.

 From Europe you have the cheapest seats of anyone: Ryanair, easyJet, Vueling and Wizz fly into all three airports from dozens of bases at €60 to €140 return in shoulder season and €180 to €280 at the summer peak, while TAP and the full-service lines run €90 to €180 from London, Paris, Frankfurt, Amsterdam and Madrid in shoulder.
 From the US, Portugal is the closest corner of Europe — TAP flies direct to Lisbon from more than fifteen cities, with the East Coast hop just 6 to 8 hours, at US$500 to US$850 return in shoulder and up to US$1,300 in summer; the West Coast is one stop at US$700 to US$1,200.
 From Canada, budget C$750 to C$1,300 return on Air Canada or TAP.
 From Australia there is no short way — Sydney and Melbourne route through a Gulf or Asian hub for roughly 24 hours and A$1,900 to A$3,600 return.
 Flying open-jaw — into Porto, train or tour down, home from Lisbon — usually costs nothing extra on TAP's domestic network and saves a backtracking day.

-Put the tiers and the flight together and the all-in numbers fall out cleanly on a European fare.
-A value coach tour with a shoulder-season budget flight comes in around €1,400 to €2,000 all-in for a week to ten days.
-A small-group trip lands at €1,800 to €2,600.
+Stack a fare on top of a tier and the Portugal maths comes out unusually tidy, at least from Europe.
+Coach tour plus a shoulder-season budget seat: €1,400 to €2,000 all-in for a week to ten days.
+Trade up to a small-group minibus and you are looking at €1,800 to €2,600.
 A premium or food-and-wine tour with a full-service flight runs €2,400 to €3,400, and a luxury Douro cruise with a proper fare pushes past €4,000.
-Flying long-haul from North America or Australia, the tour costs the same and only the fare climbs.
+None of those land figures shift if you are setting off from Toronto or Sydney; only the fare does, and it does so hard.

-The best value, for most people, is a shoulder-season small-group tour with an open-jaw flight: roughly €1,800 to €2,300 all-in for ten days you actually enjoy on a European fare, a little more from further afield.
-Bundle on Multiday.tours and you see the live flight price from your chosen airport, in your own currency, sitting beside the tour, so the all-in number is in front of you before you commit to either booking.
+If you want one recommendation, take this one: go small-group in May or October, fly into Porto and home out of Lisbon, and reckon on roughly €1,800 to €2,300 all-in for ten days you will actually enjoy on a European fare, a little more from further afield.
+Search a combo here and a live fare from your own airport sits beside the tour in your own currency, which means you are weighing one honest total rather than a tour price and a rumour.
 Once you have a budget in mind, our 10-day Portugal itinerary guide maps out the route it buys.

 Ready to price your trip?